Marker Logo

 Topics.
 This historical marker is listed in this topic list: War, World I. A significant historical date for this entry is October 1, 1918.

 Location.
 40° 33.117′ N, 74° 15.538′ W. Marker is in Woodbridge Township, New Jersey, in Middlesex County.
 It is in Sewaren.
-Marker is at the intersection of Woodbridge Avenue and West Avenue on Woodbridge Avenue.
+It is at the intersection of Woodbridge Avenue and West Avenue on Woodbridge Avenue.
 Marker is located in Ballard Park.
 Touch for map.
-Marker is at or near this postal address: 611 West Ave, Woodbridge NJ 07095, United States of America.
+Marker is at or near this postal address: 611 West Ave, Sewaren NJ 07077, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within walking distance of this marker.
-The Second World War Memorial (here, next to this marker); Gorham Boynton House (about 300 feet away, measured in a direct line); 510 East Avenue (about 600 feet away); Sewaren Free Public Library (about 600 feet away); Cedar Cliff (approx. 0.3 miles away); S.W.
+At least 8 other markers are within walking distance of this marker: The Second World War Memorial (here, next to this marker); Gorham Boynton House (about 300 feet away, measured in a direct line); 510 East Avenue (about 600 feet away); Sewaren Free Public Library (about 600 feet away); Cedar Cliff (approx. 0.3 miles away); S.W.
 Phillips Grist & Saw Mill (approx. 0.4 miles away); Cooper-Neuberg House (approx. 0.4 miles away); Boynton Beach Popular Seaside Resort (approx. half a mile away).
+Touch for a list and map of all markers in Woodbridge Township.